Subscribe to Newsletter

 However, on the basis of effectiveness in eliminating and controlling odor, and overall value, the best dog shampoo for odor, in our opinion is Pet Head Dirty Talk Deodorizing Shampoo.

-Dirty Talk seems to consistently conquer the worst odor problems.
+Dirty Talk seems to consistently conquer the worst odor problems and will have your dog smelling fresh.

 To us, Dirty Talk is one of the best smelling dog shampoos for odor.